vinifborgess/vinifborgess/README.md

 ### Repositories

 All of the officially code supported by Vinícius Borges are housed in this account.
-The source code for the main projects is stored in their exactly repositories.
+The open-source main projects is stored in their exactly repositories.

 ## 🔮 Explore the latest titles, plus a growing collection of great projects across the repository.